jwday/msise00/README.rst

     git clone <repo_URL>

 Since this is not a works-out-of-the-box solution, you must first build the package.
 This is necessary since the original model was written in FORTRAN, whereas we're trying to use it in Python.
-In other words, we have to sort of "wrap" some Python code around the FORTRAN code, and the results will be different depending on what operating system you're running.
-So be sure you're in the same directory that you cloned the repository to, then run the following:
+In other words, we have "wrap" some Python code around the FORTRAN code, and the process will be different depending on what operating system you're running.
+So be sure you're NOT in the directory that you cloned the repository to, then run the following:

 * Mac: ``brew install gcc``
 * Linux: ``sudo apt-get update && sudo apt-get install gfortran``